Keyesville Classic 2020 Venue

 The Keyesville Classic is held at the Keyesville Recreation. area located near Lake Isabella and is held on BLM land.
 Directions can be found by searching “Keyesville Recreation Area Lake Isabella”.
 The main venue is located approximately one mile West on Keyesville Rd. off Hwy.
 155, north side of Keyesville Rd.
 Please respect the area, people LIVE here.
-Parking and camping in and around the venue is encouraged, its tradition.
+Parking and camping in and around the venue is encouraged.
+It’s a Keyesville Classic tradition.
 DO NOT BLOCK any roads and DO NOT park and camp in areas marked “NO CAMPING/PARKING”.
 Thanks!
 A campﬁre permit is required!
-Go to: www.fs.usda.gov/detail/sequoia/passes-permits/recreation/?cid=fsbdev3_059516 for info.
+Go to: www.fs.usda.gov/detail/sequoia/passes-permits/recreation/?cid=fsbdev3_059516 for campfire permit info.

-Courses will be posted to Garmin Connect by March 1st.
+Courses will be posted online by March 1, 2020.
 The courses are subject to change as conditions dictate, so follow the course markings on race day!

 The cross country course will be based on the original Keyesville Classic Course, an approximately 8.25 mile loop that includes fast downhill singletrack, climbs, rutted jeep road, fast, flowy single track, and fire roads.
 Each lap has approximately 1200′ of climbing/descent.